-For anti-tax treaty shopping measures, Japan chose to adopt the PPT clause in accordance with Article 7(1) of the MLI, i.e., "a benefit under the Covered Tax Agreement shall not be granted in respect of an item of income or capital if it is reasonable to conclude...that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit".
-Therefore, a significant number of treaties that Japan has entered into will be modified to include the foregoing PPT clauses once the MLI is effective between Japan and a relevant country.
-For example, the Japan/Singapore tax treaty incorporates the PPT clauses as provided in Article 7(1) of the MLI, which became fully effective as of January 1, 2020.
+In line with the BEPS Action 6 Final Report, Japan has a policy to adopt the PPT clause in accordance with Article 7(1) of the MLI, i.e., "a benefit under the Covered Tax Agreement shall not be granted in respect of an item of income or capital if it is reasonable to conclude...that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit".
+Therefore, a significant number of treaties that Japan has entered into were and will be modified to include the foregoing PPT clause as the MLI was and will be effective between Japan and a relevant country.
+For example, the Japan/Singapore tax treaty incorporates the PPT clause as provided in Article 7(1) of the MLI, which became fully effective as of January 1, 2020.